SEG2900Team13/SEG2900Team13.github.io/README.txt

 Product Name: Daedealus

 Product Description:
 Daedealus is a phone application that tracks business deals in the surrounding area for users to browse within the app.
-It is meant to make finding deals/sales more convenient.
+It is meant to make finding deals and sales more convenient.